The Redevelopment Authority of the City of Milwaukee (RACM) is an independent corporation created by state statute in 1958.

 - Redevelopment of the award-winning Menomonee Valley Industrial Center and Community Park which includes 13 businesses with over 1,400 jobs and the creation of the 24-acre Three Bridges Park.

-- Cleanup of a former 100-year old industrial facility into an 84-acres eco-industrial district.
+- Cleanup of a former 100-year old industrial facility into an 84-acre eco-industrial district.

 - Involved in the redevelopment of hundreds of brownfield projects including manufacturing, residential, retail and commercial.
 The brownfield redevelopment projects have resulted in creation or retention of over 5,000 jobs and private investment exceeding $700 million.